Rehab Centers Bishop, CA

 Services provided:

-• Early intervention for HIV, Housing services and Mental health services
+• Early intervention for HIV, Housing services and Self-help groups

 • Prescribes medication for alcohol use disorder